 A 'traffic light' rating of all sites has been given based on whether the site is an appropriate candidate to be considered for allocation in the Neighbourhood Plan.
-The traffic light rating indicates 'green' for sites that show no constraints and are appropriate as site allocations, 'amber' for sites, which are potentially suitable if issues can be resolved and 'red' for sites which are not currently suitable.
+The traffic light rating indicates 'green' for sites that show no constraints and are appropriate as site allocations, 'amber' for sites which are potentially suitable if issues can be resolved and 'red' for sites which are not currently suitable.
 The judgement on each site is based on the three 'tests' of whether a site is appropriate for allocation - i.e. the sites is suitable, available and achievable.

-The conclusions of the SHLAA were revisited to consider whether our assessment conclusions would change as a result of local criteria and recent planning history.
+The conclusions of the SHLAA were revisited to consider whether the conclusions would change as a result of the local criteria.
+It was decided that the local criteria, while useful for shortlisting sites for eventual selection, would not rule a site out as a potential allocation.